 - Inflammation associated with some forms of arthritis.

+If the inflammation of your pleura is caused by a more serious cause you are likely to have other symptoms.
 See a doctor if any of the following occur with a pleuritic chest pain:

 - Pain that develops slowly over several days or weeks.